-1 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish, Russian, Vietnamese, Arabic, Marshallese, Korean and Chinese (simplified) Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Organizations, Public Agencies, and Local Governments Two public hearings were conducted during the early development stages of the Plan on December 6, 2022, at 9:00 am and 5:00 pm. comments received were related to a resident who was previously homeless and provided input on the challenges of moving from homelessness to achieving stable housing; supporting housing for persons with disabilities; several suggestions on establishing affordable housing near transit; the inclusion and resources to support homeless families with pets of all kinds and for a safe overnight parking spaces for persons experiencing homelessness; and expressing All comments received were considered in development of the plan. --- ---------------- -- --- --- --- --
+1 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish, Russian, Vietnamese, Arabic, Marshallese, Korean and Chinese (simplified) Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Organizations, Public Agencies, and Local Governments Two public hearings were conducted during the early development stages of the Plan on December 6, 2022, at 9:00 am and 5:00 pm.
+Check this Comments received were related to a resident who was previously homeless and provided input on the challenges of moving from homelessness to achieving stable housing; supporting housing for persons with disabilities; several suggestions on establishing affordable housing near transit; the inclusion and resources to support homeless families with pets of all kinds and for a safe overnight parking spaces for persons experiencing homelessness; and expressing All comments received were considered in development of the plan. --- ---------------- -- -- --- --- --

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) appreciation for program funding, coordination, and partnerships.
-To review the full and reasons comments, see Appendix 1 to AP- 12 Public Comments.
-2 Newspaper Ad Minorities Non-English Speaking - Specify other language: Spanish, Russian, Vietnamese, Arabic, Marshallese, Korean and Chinese (simplified) Non- targeted/broad community Newspaper ad for the public hearings were placed in the Everett Herald, which is the newspaper of general circulation in Snohomish County.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) appreciation for program funding, coordination, and partnerships.
+To review the full comments, see See Appendix 1 to AP-12 Public Comments.
+2 Newspaper Ad Minorities Non-English Speaking - Specify other language: Spanish, Russian, Vietnamese, Arabic, Marshallese, Korean and Chinese (seimplified) Non- targeted/broad community Newspaper ad for the public hearings were placed in the Everett Herald, which is the newspaper of general circulation in Snohomish County.
 See Comments above for public hearings.
 All comments received were considered in development of the plan.